vetux/xng/engine/include/xng/rendergraph/shaderscript/README.md

   - Arrays are instantiated like this `ArrayX<COUNT> b = std::vector{VALUES...}`
   - User Defined types are instantiated through either `Object<TYPENAME> o` or using the DefineStruct / DeclareStruct interface.
     - When using the DefineStruct macro for Buffer types users can generate both the cpu and gpu side structure definitions with automatic layout and padding handling for the cpu side structure.

-#### Variable Initialization
-  - Default constructed variables are undefined just like in glsl e.g. `vec2 v;` produces an uninitialized variable that cannot be used until it is assigned a value.
-  - If a variable is assigned at initialization using a prvalue e.g. `vec2 v = vec2(1, 1)` it cannot be assigned again and is inlined.
-(See ShaderObject::assignValue() for more details)
-  - Variables used in subsequent branches or loops must be initialized before the branch / loop body.

 #### Type promotion in arithmetic expressions
   - Currently, types are not automatically promoted inside expressions e.g. `vec2 v = ivec2(1, 1) / 1.0f` results in a compile error.